LeandroBerlin/Picsum-API-Bootstrap-4/README.md

 ## TASK:

-Create a gallery like in the exemple using BS / JQ / API from Unsplash
+Create a gallery like in the example using BS / JQ / API from Unsplash

 ## USE: